- See Roman theaters and medieval castles in Lecce

 |Day 11||Free Day in Bari||Bari|

-Day 1: Arrive in Puglia, Day in Alberobello
+Day 1: Arrive in Puglia, Transfer to Alberobello

-Along with the Trulli, notable sites include the Basilica, the 18th century Trullo Sovrano—the only Trullo with a raised floor—as well as the trullo Church of St. Anthony and the trulli museum.
+Along with the Trulli, notable sites include the Basilica, the 18th century Trullo Sovrano—the only Trullo with a raised floor—as well as the Church of St. Anthony.
 Alberobello hosts many festivals during the summer, from an international folk festival to jazz, theater, and children's events.
 The city also hosts religious festivals with music and fireworks.
-Most of these performances are free and open air, making it a popular destination with both Italian and international visitors.
+Most of these performances are free and open-air, making it a popular destination with both Italian and international visitors.
 In the summer, the city's culture of passeggiata—long, leisurely evening strolls—continues well past midnight as pedestrians enjoy the warm summer nights.

-In the afternoon, dive into regional Pugliese cooking in a 3-hour cooking class hosted in a local home.
-Learn how to prepare 3 local recipes from scratch with you Cesarina, or home cook.
+In the afternoon, dive into regional Pugliese cooking in a three-hour cooking class hosted in a local home.
+Learn how to prepare three local recipes from scratch with your Cesarina, or home cook.
 La Cesarine is Italy's oldest network of home cooks, and they maintain a strong presence in Alberobello.
 These passionate and welcoming hosts open their homes for curious travelers to enjoy an immersive culinary experience.
 This isn't just another cooking class—you'll be welcomed as part of the family and get a chance to live like the locals for a few hours.

 Day 2: Alberobello Tour, Rione Monti & Aia Piccola